What is meant by Management?

 These personnel typically consist of general managers, branch managers, department managers.
 These individuals are mainly responsible to the top management for the functioning of their department.
 They devote more time to organizational and directional functions.
 Their roles can be emphasized as executing plans of the organization in conformance with the company's policies and the objectives of the top management, they define and discuss information and policies from top management to lower management, and most importantly they inspire and provide guidance to lower level managers towards better performance.
 Some of their functions are as follows:

-- Designing and implementing reward systems that support cooperative behavior.
+Designing and implementing reward systems that support cooperative behaviour.